-If an insurer chooses to reinstate or repair damaged property these repairs must be carried out to the reasonable satisfaction of the policyholder and within a reasonable time.
+If an insurer chooses to reinstate or repair damaged property these repairs must be carried out to the policyholder’s reasonable satisfaction and within a reasonable time.
 The insurer is responsible for the damaged property while it is being reinstated or repaired.
-Any subsequent damage to the property during this period is normally the responsibility of the insurer.
+Any more damage to the property during this period is normally the insurer’s responsibility.

 Sections 34 and 35 of the IC Act deal with prescribed contracts.
-Prescribed contracts are outlined in the IC Regulations and comprise the following insurance policies:
+Prescribed contracts are outlined in the IC Regulations and comprise these insurance policies: